 d) To conduct that occurs on or off of University premises or property which violates federal, state, or local laws, policies of the Fairmont State University Board of Governors, institution or campus rules or regulations, directives of University Officials, including failing to observe standards of conduct which are appropriate for an academic institution.

-2.6.1 The Office of Student Conduct shall be the official repository for all conduct-related materials concerning students associated with the main campus of the University.
-Requests for conduct related materials concerning students associated with the main campus of the University should be made to the Office of Student Conduct who is the custodian of such materials.
+2.6.1 The Office of Student Conduct shall be the official repository for all conduct-related materials concerning students.
+Requests for conduct related materials should be made to the Office of Student Conduct who is the custodian of such materials.

 2.6.2 The Director of Student Conduct is charged with the following duties, which shall be undertaken in a manner to ensure the fair administration of this Student Code of Conduct: